C$ 88 Find Cheap Flights from Michigan to British Columbia

 • How far in advance should I book a flight from Michigan to British Columbia?

-To get a below-average price on a flight from Michigan to British Columbia, you should book around 2 weeks before departure, which saves you about 17% compared to booking last minute.
-For the absolute cheapest price, our data suggests you should book 8 weeks before departure.
+To get a below-average price on the flight from Michigan to British Columbia, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 4 weeks before departure.

 • How long is the flight to British Columbia?